-In Buglance you can set up tests on, for instance, regression testing, latency testing, functional testing and usability testing all at the same time!
+In Buglance, you can set up tests on, for instance, exploratory testing, functional testing and usability testing all at the same time!

 We established (and you are already probably hyper-aware of this) that your tech team’s time is precious and, also, quite expensive.

-Technically, depending on the type of application you are working on, you can save up to 20-50 percent of your product development budget.
+Technically, depending on the type of application you are working on, you can save up to 20-50% of your product development budget.
 Let’s also not forget the damage that untested or failed products can do to the company’s reputation and, eventually, to the revenue.

 If you are to go with automated testing, the numbers might look slightly different.